 There’s a small steel buckle on one side of the handle.
 When you’re not using the tool, you can lock the blade into place by joining the handles with the buckle.

 - Manganese steel withstands impact and resists corrosion

 - Can also be used for cutting other types of pipes

-- You can use the cutter for cutting pipes under 20 seconds
+- You can use the cutter for cutting pipes in under 20 seconds

-- Steel buckle locks the blade into place
+- The steel buckle locks the blade into place

 3. SharkBite Cutting Tool :U701